zhangzhics/zhangzhics.github.io/_pages/about.md

 {% include base_path %}

 <sub> I'm a lecturer (equivalent to assistant professor in US) in the University of Western Australia.
 Prior to that, I was Research Scientist at CSIRO's Data61, Australia.
 I received my Ph.D. degree in Computer Science from the University of New South Wales, Australia.
-My research interests are in the areas of system security, rowhammer, and adversarial artificial intelligence.
+My research interests are in the areas of hardware security, system security, and their intersections with AI security.

 ### News!
 - <sub>Our paper "HyperHammer: Breaking Free from KVM-Enforced Isolation" has been accepted by ASPLOS 2025.